Frazer Hines: Personal life

 Hines has dated Jill Haworth, Pamela Franklin, Susan George, Liza Goddard and Deborah Watling.
 He also had a three-year relationship with Michael Caine's daughter Dominique.
 Hines has been twice married, first to Irish actress Gemma Craven from 1981 to 1984, and second to waterskiing champion Liz Hobbs (with whom he lived in Coddington, Nottinghamshire) from 1994 to 2003.

 Boxtree, an imprint of Macmillan Publishers, published Hines' autobiography in 1996.
 This work, titled Films, Farms and Fillies, first appeared in a paperback edition.
 Thirteen years later, in December 2009, Telos Publishing released a revised hardcover edition, titled Hines Sight.

 In July 2010, Hines disclosed that he suffered from colorectal cancer for eleven years, explaining that he kept his illness a secret for fear of professional alienation.
 Since his recovery, Hines has openly promoted cancer awareness through Cancer Research and the Bobby Moore Cancer Foundation.
 His older brother Roy Hines (1942–1982) was also an actor and died of cancer aged 40.

-Hines later toured Northern England in a solo performance covering his career.

 Hines is a member of the Grand Order of Water Rats.